SamVerschooren/SamVerschooren.github.io/_pages/about.md

 I did my PhD at Ghent University, where I investigated how people switch between external and internal attention, under the supervision of Prof. Dr. Gilles Pourtois.
 Prior to my PhD, I obtained master’s degrees in theoretical and experimental psychology and in philosophy.

 In my free time, I love reading fiction and non-fiction books, and going for hikes in nature and traveling with my girlfriend.
-I’m a big music fan, particularly of Bob Dylan.
+I’m also a big music fan, particularly of Bob Dylan.
 I go running often, and practice yoga and meditation.
 My main guilty pleasures are probably watching bad action movies and Belgian chocolate, ideally combined.